AdobeDocs/commerce-webapi/src/pages/graphql/develop/functional-testing.md

 contributor_link: https://www.atwix.com/
 ---

-Magento provides API functional tests that can verify extension points in GraphQL.
+Adobe Commerce and Magento Open Source provide API functional tests that can verify extension points in GraphQL.
 These tests serve as an example for exposing new queries via GraphQL.

 ## Creating a new GraphQL functional test